Orientation

 You've seen three attack surfaces: direct input (The Bare LLM), external data (LLM + External Data), and tools (LLM + Tools).
 Each layer amplifies the last.
 Now: how do you actually defend?

-The uncomfortable truth: there is no complete fix for prompt injection.
-The problem has been known since September 2022, and as of early 2026, no one has solved it.
-Willison calls it "the curse of prompt injection."
+The uncomfortable truth: there is no general, complete fix for prompt injection.
+The problem has been widely discussed since 2022, and as of July 2026 no control reliably prevents every attack while preserving broad natural-language utility.

 But "no perfect fix" doesn't mean "no defense."
 The goal is defense in depth - multiple layers that make attacks hard, detectable, and limited in blast radius.